-Some cats will hate going into a cat carrier and will always find a way to avoid one.
-When you are trying to put a cat into this type of carrier you might find that they keep trying to pop their head out.
-If you don’t have the technique down, then they will continue doing this and once they get their front paws out the top, then the rest of their body will follow.
-So it can be frustrating for some cat owners especially if you have a strong cat.
+Some cats hate going into a cat carrier and will always find a way to avoid one.
+When you are trying to put a cat into this type of carrier, you might find that they keep trying to pop their head out.
+If you don’t have the technique down, then they will continue doing this.
+Once they get their front paws out the top, then the rest of their body will follow.
+This can be frustrating for some cat owners, especially if you have a strong cat.

 Always wipe down your cat carrier once you return home from the veterinarian.

 There are a variety of different brands of cat carriers on the market, and each type will have its good as well as bad points.
 You must always check the sizing of the carrier to make sure that it is big enough for your cat because you want your cat to be able to turn around and lie down in the carrier when they are transported in it.

-If your cat is being transporting by air and they are being put in the plane undercarriage then the cat carrier with the hard frame and side door opening is the best choice to pick.
+If your cat is being transported by air and they are being put in the plane undercarriage, then the cat carrier with the hard frame and side door opening is the best choice to pick.